xytis/GURPS/Campaigns/Gaana - Returning memories/Chapter IV - Crimson fiend/scene_Shaken_Egg_Inn.md

 > My name is Skärson, but you can call me 'Scottie, the troll tooth collector'.
 > I am a member of proud Rödberg clan, which is famous for it's troll leather
 > shoes.
 I've spent last years traveling the world and gathering materials for
-> a totem I shall erect in the name of Mërk!
+> a totem I shall erect in the name of Mörk!

 Helena placed a full mug of ale in front of you: "Two coppers each, would you like something warm from the kitchen?".